 - 1. Individual faculty implement the curriculum in the classroom, laboratory, and clinic.
-At this level, each faculty member, in consultation with the block or course leader(s) determines the class-by-class content and method of instruction.
-The faculty are thus responsible for what is to be taught and how it is to be taught. - 2.
-The Faculty of the School of Medicine also carries out its responsibilities at the committee level, through participation in curriculum block, clinical rotation and course planning, on the Curriculum Councils, and on the Committee on Medical Education. - a.
+At this level, each faculty member, in consultation with the block, course, or clerkship leader(s) determines the class-by-class content and method of instruction.
+The faculty are thus responsible for what is to be taught and how it is to be taught, within the overall context of the curriculum. - 2.
+The Faculty of the School of Medicine also carries out its responsibilities at the committee level, through participation in curriculum block or course, clinical rotation and course planning committees, the Curriculum Councils, and the Committee on Medical Education. - a.
 The faculty delegates its responsibility and role in policy oversight, broad planning issues, and overall evaluation of the entire curriculum to the Committee on Medical Education. - b.
 Through membership on the CME Subcommittees, the faculty carries out its responsibility for curriculum operational matters.